-Conduct a SWOT Analysis for Peli Corporation based on the facts of this case. (a)

-Explain to the management of Peli Corporation three benefits and three risks of formal strategic planning. (b)

-- Explain the application of Porters five forces model in analysing Peli Corporation's competitive environment.(15 marks) (c) - (d) In relation to Peli Corporation's case facts, demonstrate the relationship between planned and emergent strategies (9 marks)
+- (a) Conduct a SWOT Analysis for Peli Corporation based on the facts of this case.
+(10 marks) - (b) Explain to the management of Peli Corporation three benefits and three risks of formal strategic planning.
+(6 marks) - (c) Explain the application of Porters five forces model in analysing Peli Corporation's competitive environment.(15 marks) - (d) In relation to Peli Corporation's case facts, demonstrate the relationship between planned and emergent strategies.(9 marks) (Total: 40 marks)